robcorreiro/sas/syntax.md

 ## Subsets

-Create new or update existing variables with an **assignment** statement.
+- Create new or update existing variables with an **assignment** statement.
+- WHERE statement must go below the **set** statement, the variables don't exist until data is brought in.

 ```
 data work.subset1;  /* OUTPUT */